-- Teachers use a range of strategies to meet the children’s Special educational Needs.
+- Teachers use a range of strategies to meet the children’s Special Educational Needs.
 Lessons have clear learning objectives; we differentiate work appropriately and we use assessment to inform the next stage of learning.

-By seeking advice from and the support of the Senco, class teachers match the learning to the needs and abilities of the pupils.
+By seeking advice from and the support of the SendCo, class teachers match the learning to the needs and abilities of the pupils.
 They use a range of strategies to develop the pupil’s knowledge, understanding and skills.
 Where appropriate, materials are modified or support is provided to enable pupils with SEN/SEND to access the learning or the assessment processes.

 The school acknowledges that its practices make a difference.
 Because of this the school and teachers regularly review issues related to pupils with SEN and classroom organisation, teaching styles and methods, materials and tasks to determine how these could be improved.

 The SendCo works with children placed at School Action and School Action Plus to provide additional support of their particular needs.

 If required, applications are submitted for access arrangements in KS2 SATs.

 In addition to the statutory curriculum, the school provides a wide range of additional activities.
 These include both competitive and non-competitive sport, the wildlife Club, French Club, Computer Club, Colouring Club, Art Club, Music Groups, School drama productions, Residential and Non Residential Trips and a variety of competitions.